dthompson-jti/safety-check-app-concept/README.md

 -   **Simulated Login/Logout:** A complete start-of-shift session workflow.
 -   **Workspace-Based Navigation:** The application uses a sliding panel architecture for its primary navigation.
 The main workspaces (Side Menu, Time-Sorted Schedule, Route-Sorted Schedule) exist on a horizontal "film strip."
 A persistent header and footer provide global actions and view controls, creating a stable application shell around the sliding content.
 -   **Dynamic Check Schedule:** A performant, virtualized list of checks with live timers and two sorting modes (Time and Route).
 -   **Core Scan-to-Save Workflow:** An end-to-end flow for scanning QR codes (or simulating scans) and recording check outcomes.
+This includes a "pre-scan alert" to notify caregivers of critical resident information *before* a scan is completed.
--   **Multi-Resident Check Form:** The check recording form supports rooms with multiple residents, including a "Set All" convenience feature.
+-   **Multi-Resident Check Form:** The check recording form supports rooms with multiple residents, including a "Set All" convenience feature and a visually distinct UI for residents with special classifications.
--   **Comprehensive History View:** A complete, filterable, and chronologically-grouped view of all past check activity.
+-   **Comprehensive History View:** A complete, filterable, and chronologically-grouped view of all past check activity, rendered in a full-screen modal.
 -   **Simulated Admin Tools:** A dedicated settings area for administrative tasks, including a complete, high-feedback UI simulation for provisioning room NFC tags.
--   **Simulated Connection Status:** A developer toggle in the settings allows for simulating 'Online', 'Offline', and 'Syncing' states to test the UI's responsiveness.
+-   **Simulated Connection Status:** A developer toggle in the settings allows for simulating 'Online' and 'Offline' states to test the UI's responsiveness.

 ## 4. Directory Structure

 -   **/src**: Contains the application entry point, root container, global styles, and global types.
--   **/src/features**: Contains the major, user-facing areas of the application (e.g., `Dashboard`, `Settings`).
-Each sub-directory is a "vertical slice" of functionality.
+-   **/src/features**: Contains the major, user-facing areas of the application, organized into "vertical slices" of functionality (e.g., `/Shell`, `/Schedule`, `/Workflow`).
 -   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic.
 -   **/src/data**: A consolidated directory for all non-visual logic and definitions (Jotai atoms, custom hooks, etc.).
 -   **/src/styles**: Contains the global styling architecture, including design tokens, base styles, and component themes.